macimax/WIKI_STEPMANIA/Customization.md

 # Types

 ## Themes
 Themes are used to customize StepMania's interface.
-You can download themes from the [StepMania forum](https://www.stepmania.com/forums/themes/), as well as other websites; themes compatible with 5.0.12 are also compatible with 5.1, but neither 5.0.12 or 5.1 support themes from older versions (such as 3.9 and 4.0).
+You can download themes from the [StepMania forum](https://www.stepmania.com/forums/themes/), as well as other websites; themes compatible with 5.0.12 are also compatible with 5.1.
+Themes from older versions (SM3.9 and variants, 4 alpha, 4 beta) are not supported in SM5 branch.

 Themes are installed in the `Themes` subfolder of your user data folder.
 Note that the theme folder placed in the `Themes` directory _must_ be the one that contains folders such as `BGAnimations`, `Graphics`, etc.